MicrosoftDocs/PowerShell-Docs/wmf/dsc_encryptedmof.md

 If you are already using the certificate method for encrypting passwords or if you need additional security for your passwords, the [existing method of certificate based encryption](https://msdn.microsoft.com/en-us/powershell/dsc/securemof) will continue to work.
 The result will be a MOF document that is fully encrypted using the DPAPIs and additionally have passwords encrypted within it.

-This encryption only applies to configuration MOF documents (pending.mof, current.mof and previous.mof).
-Meta-configuration MOFs are still saved in plain text since they less likely to contain secrets.
+This encryption only applies to configuration MOF documents (pending.mof, current.mof, previous.mof and partial MOFs).
+Meta-configuration MOFs are still saved in plain text since they less likely contain secrets.